 DC-Cam is a leading publisher of books on the Khmer Rouge regime and related issues.
-The Center has published 15 original books, translated 11 books into the Khmer language, and is currently working on five monographs.
+The Center has published over 25 books and is currently working on five monographs.
 Some of its past publications include:

-- The Khmer Rouge Division 703: From Victory to Self Destruction - Seven Candidates for Prosecution: Accountability for the Crimes of the Khmer Rouge - The Chain of Terror: The Khmer Rouge Southwest Zone Security System - A History of Democratic Kampuchea (1975-1979) - Buddhism under Pol Pot - Reconciliation in Cambodia - Victims and Perpetrators: The Testimony of Young Khmer Rouge Cadres at S-21 - The Cham Rebellion: Survivors' Stories from the Villages - The Center has also translated prominent books by leading Cambodia scholars into the Khmer language so that Cambodians can have access to Western scholarship. - Searching for the Truth, DC-Cam's magazine published monthly in Khmer and quarterly in English, is distributed free of charge to local commune offices and libraries nationwide.
+- The Khmer Rouge Division 703: From Victory to Self Destruction - Seven Candidates for Prosecution: Accountability for the Crimes of the Khmer Rouge - The Chain of Terror: The Khmer Rouge Southwest Zone Security System - A History of Democratic Kampuchea (1975-1979) - Buddhism under Pol Pot - Reconciliation in Cambodia - Victims and Perpetrators: The Testimony of Young Khmer Rouge Cadres at S-21

+■ The Cham Rebellion: Survivors' Stories from the Villages

+Searching for the Truth, DC-Cam's magazine published monthly in Khmer and quarterly in English, is distributed free of charge to local commune offices and libraries nationwide.